What do we believe and teach

 Modern-day practice of tongues-speaking

 What is sin?
-A response by John Wesley's mother
+How John Wesley's mother responded

 10/40 Window explanation and map